Safety and Risk

 We believe that children have the right to be completely secure from both the fear and reality of abuse, including Prevent and online, and we are committed to protecting all the children in our care from harm.

-The DSL for the centre is Lil Newton.
-The alternates are Jannice Simpson, Ruth Coleman and Helen Norman.
+The DSL for the centre is Ruth Coleman.
+The alternates are Jannice Simpson and Helen Norman.
 This Officer has suitable experience, training and expertise.
 There are displays around the nursery with information on who to speak to if you ever have concerns.

 The Centre’s child protection safeguarding procedures comply with all relevant legislation and other guidance and advice from the Suffolk Safeguarding Board.